(kdb+) Software Development Essentials

 These are things that require significant effort or cost but end up returning a huge amount of value:

 - Full Integration Tests - We were only able to support complex database configurations, keep them working and keep moving as every database type had a full suite of tests.
+This can be massively expensive to retrofit but if you consider yourself as going to work here forever, it's the only sane way to work.

 - Keep It Simple - Say no to users/management.
 Be careful where you decide to add complexity, 3x more careful if it's exposed complexity.